Nventify/ImagizerSwift/README.md

 // Enable Auto device pixel ratio setting.
 // Device pixel ratio will now be detected
-// and automatially applied to image urls imagizerClient.autoDpr = true
+// and automatically applied to image urls imagizerClient.autoDpr = true

 // Build a URL with resize and cropping params